inadarei/hyper/_includes/propdefs/link.md

 optional.
 String.
 Usually human-readable, for presentation hints.

+###### embed

+optional.
+Suggests to the consumer whether the resource from the URI SHOULD be embedded within the currently loaded document or treated as a transition to a new state/document (embed="false").
+Defaults to false.
+Unrecognized values should also be treated as `false`.

+Expected values include the folowing list:

+- `false`: do not embed.
+- `true`: embed using the best-effort approach.
+SHOULD use the content-type headers returned by the resource to determine media type of the resource being embedded.
+- `image/*`: embed as image
+- `audio/*`: embed as audio
+- `video/*`: embed as video
+- `text/*`: embed as text
+- Any valid media type that the consumer can recognize.

 ###### action

 Optional.
 String.
 Indicates the action represented by the uri transition.
 Hyper